proparitoshsingh/The-Help/README.md

 # The Help - Emotion Analysis through Recorded Video Conferencing

 ## Introduction
 "The Help" project offers a comprehensive solution for analyzing emotions in recorded video conferences to help medical professionals as thus the patients.
 It combines WebRTC technology for video conferencing capabilities, a desktop application developed using Electron for emotion analysis, and FER (Facial Expression Recognition) with TensorFlow for emotion detection.
-This system enables users to record video conferences, analyze emotions post-conference, and visualize emotional dynamics through graphical representations.
+This platform allows users to capture video conferences, assess emotions afterward, and depict emotional patterns through visual graphs.

 ## Features
 1. **Electron Desktop Application:** Developed with Electron, the desktop application facilitates emotion analysis in recorded video conferences.